We may earn a commission if you make a purchase through the links on our website.

 - Kali Linux A complete distribution that gives you access to more than 600 tools.

-- PLUS – Six Worthy Mentions Other tools that didn’t make it to the top list, but are worthy mentions: BeEF, W3af, THC Hydra, Maltego, SQL Map, and Nikto.
+- Plus Six Worthy Mentions Other tools that didn’t make it to the top list, but are worthy mentions: BeEF, W3af, THC Hydra, Maltego, SQL Map, and Nikto.

 Some manual penetration testing tools require a high level of expertise to use them.
 But other testing tools are automated vulnerability scanners, which are easier to use and can turn out to be much more efficient for particular scenarios.
 Combining both types of tools is the best strategy.

 On one hand, a security professional with knowledge on how to use these “manual” tools could be able to find the most complex and sophisticated vulnerabilities— where no automation tool is capable of.
+But automatic vulnerability scanners can help the pen test to be faster and continuously monitor for vulnerabilities.
+Automatic vulnerability scanners can also find vulnerabilities such as development mistakes, misconfigurations, etc, much faster.

-The Best Tools for Penetration Testing (+Six Worthy Mentions)
+The Best Tools for Penetration Testing (& Six Worthy Mentions)

 1. Intruder Automated Penetration Testing – FREE TRIAL